jamesoram/ee-code-test/README.md

 ``` SQL
 ' OR 1=1; DROP TABLE USERS;
 ```
 Just to make sure, I try to inject Javascript.
-It looks like if I use the script HTML tag the application breaks, as it does not display anything (the delete button doesn't appear so this will require clean-up in the db -- sorry!).
+It looks like if I use the script HTML tag the application breaks (<script type="javascript"> for example), as it does not display anything (the delete button doesn't appear so this will require clean-up in the db -- sorry!).

 There is no SSL certificate, which means I would probably never pay anything on this site :)